 The Minister is supported by four opinion-making and advisory bodies.
 The Council of Science and Higher Education advises the Minister on country policy related to higher education, science and innovation.The Committee of Scientific Policy advises the Ministry on strategic issues related to research and innovation policy, state budget for research, national and foreign investments, new legislation regulations as well as issues related to cooperation between Polish and European scientific research.
 Comprehensive evaluation of R&D activities quality and proposals for research categorisation are conducted by the Committee of Evaluation of Scientific Units.
 Depending on that evaluation, statutory funds are allocated according to the category granted by the Minister.
 Another advisory body is the Council of Young Scientists.
 The Council prepares opinions on project development initiated by the Ministry of Science and Higher Education as well as issues its own proposals in accordance with ideas and interests of young scientists.

-In Poland there are two national funding agencies:
+In Poland there are three national funding agencies:

 National Centre for Research and Development (NCBiR) was established in July 2007 with an aim of managing and implementing scientific and innovative state policy.
 NCBiR’s tasks relate most of all to financing applied research and development projects as well as to supporting research commercialization and other forms of transferring scientific research results to economy.
 The Centre’s initiates and executes strategic programmes in the area of scientific research and development.
 In addition, in order to further strengthen the cooperation between research and business sectors, NCBiR co-finances actions conducted by private sector units and other entities, thus encouraging entrepreneurs to invest in research and development activity.